Download the charter (PDF - 48 KB)

 Agency or Official to Whom the Committee Reports

-COGME is authorized to provide advice and make policy recommendations to the Secretary, the Committee on Health, Education, Labor and Pensions of the Senate, and the Committee on Energy and Commerce of the House of Representatives.
+The COGME is authorized to provide advice and make policy recommendations to the Secretary of HHS, the Committee on Health, Education, Labor and Pensions of the Senate, and the Committee on Energy and Commerce of the House of Representatives.

 Management and support service are provided by the Bureau of Health Workforce of the Health Resources and Services Administration (HRSA).